joomla/joomla-marketing/README.md

 Definitions
 - Working Group - Also labelled as “WG”.
 A sub-group or sub-team that is responsible for a particular element of Joomla marketing.
 Each Working Group has a leader and contributors.
 - Projects - This is where the Working Groups coordinate their tasks.
+Within each Project you will find columns that determine the status of each task.
 - Issues - These can be thought of as tasks for each working group.
 When creating a new Issue, you will select the Working Group which it is assigned to, and utilize tags to help identify the nature of the task.

+How to Signup to a Working Group
+1. Select the Issues tab and locate the assoicated Help Wanted issue for that Working Group.
+2. Add a comment to that Issue indicating that you would like to signup.
+Be sure to include which skills you can offer and the number of hours you would like to contribute per month.